The Nonprofit Board’s New Role In An Age of Exponential Change

 Acknowledge the inherent limitations of nonprofit board tenure:

 The median tenure for nonprofit board members is from four to six years.
-With only reputation and/or emotional investment in the organization, this creates a short-term time line horizon for many directors.
+With only reputation and/or emotional investment in the organization, this creates a short-term time line horizon for many board members.
 The CEO, probably the only one with long-term organizational memory, has an obligation to motivate the board to consider long-term actions in this time-compressed tenure environment.

 Led by the Chair & CEO what can be done?

 First recognize that not all board members will be interested in developing a future scenario that goes beyond their tenure limits.
 The argument will be that a three-year strategic plan is sufficient.
 The answer is to have the board chair and CEO form a discussion group, not a committee.
-It should be composed of directors who appear to be visionary in the mission field, in their career areas, management and staff.
+It should be composed of board members who appear to be visionary in the mission field, in their career areas, management and staff.

 Pose questions like these: